The Roman Bridge

 So what to do between yoga classes?
 We have tried to make Sanotosha as comfortable as possible, so you are quite welcome just to stay in our tranquil environment.
 The terraces and garden are at you disposal.
 Or…

 There are many interesting things to see and do around us.
-Here are just a few of them:
+Here are just a few of them, some of which may be included in your retreat price:

 GET A MASSAGE WITH GILLIAN